Sharing 9 simple ways to create old-world charm in your home that don’t cost much to do and create a space that speaks of older times.

 To fix this, I brought in color.
 The faux 1680 french tile is made to look weathered and old.
 I believe it pairs nicely with the blue cabinets.
 It gave it an instant make over.
 Color is powerful, never underestimate it.

-Additionally, are the small but useful accessories.
-Candle holders, pitchers (flowers look beautiful in ones your not using), old books to set around on shelves, table clothes, a vintage clock or two and hooks to hang those copper pots you find.
+Additionally, are small but useful accessories.
+Candle holders, pitchers (flowers look beautiful in ones your not using), old books to set around on shelves, table clothes, a vintage clock or two, and hooks to hang those copper pots you find.
+This magnetic knife holder instantly gave an old-world boost to the area by the stove.

 While it is fun to look at stores, be sure to go around your own home.
 Seek out small things you can rearrange and even paint or change to suit this style.
 I have found all sorts of small items placed around my house that I have repurposed and rearranged to give a different feel.
 Adding in items here and there.